The Role of the Unit Advancement Coordinator

 - Ensure that the Scout has all the necessary contact information completed on the Contact Information page of the Project Proposal.

-- Ensure that the Scout submits the Project Proposal, including the signature page and Contact Information sheet, to the designated District Advancement Committee reviewer.
+- Ensure that the Scout submits the Project Proposal, including the signature page and Contact Information sheet, to the District Advancement Chair.

 - The Board approval must be unanimous.
-If so, the Eagle Board of Review Chair or District Advancement Chair signs the application.
-If not, the reasons must be given to the Scout in writing.
-The procedures for this process are clearly outlined in the Guide to Advancement, Section 9.
+If so, the Eagle board of review chair and the district representative signs the application.
+If the vote is not unanimous, the reasons must be given to the Scout in writing.
+The procedures for this process are clearly outlined in the Guide to Advancement, Section 8.

-- If the Scout is approved for the rank of Eagle Scout at the Eagle Board of Review, the application is returned to the Council Service Center by the District Advancement Chair for final processing.
-When complete, the Council will notify the unit that the documents are available at the Council Service Center for pick up.
-At this time, the Eagle Court of Honor can be scheduled.
+- If the Scout is approved for the rank of Eagle Scout at the Eagle board of review, the application is returned to the Council Service Center by the district representative or a designee for final processing.
+When complete, the Council will notify the advancement coordinator that the documents are available at the Council Service Center for pick up.
+Only at this time, the Eagle Court of Honor can be scheduled.